bowmanmc/www.chilitime.design/_posts/2018-09-04-ActivityRings.md

 "[close your rings](https://www.apple.com/watch/close-your-rings/)"
 every day by completing various activities.

+Before we get started though, I should mention that these rings only work in certain situations when displaying certain data sets.
-These rings are great for showing a percentage and looking good while doing it, but are a bad idea if you want your users to compare the rings to each other.
+While they are great for showing a percentage and looking good while doing it, they are a bad idea if you want your users to compare the rings to each other.
 The outer rings will be longer than the inner rings even when they are representing the same amount.
 When used judiciously though, these rings are great for showing data in an engaging, interesting, and